mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 ## What I Disliked

--

-## Key Takeaways

--

-liked

-Disliked

 - Careless grammar and spelling errors,
 - Non-standard format for citing made me question research
 - Would have liked to see a better representation of objection to his ideas
 - Fairly theoretical - would have liked to see more evidence that his policies work in practice
 - Conclusions from using value per acre seen to be measuring the wrong thing.
 - If poor neighborhoods outperform rich neighborhoods in finance' productivity, why do poor towns struggle to pay for services and rich towns don't?

-Takeaways
+## Key Takeaways

-Pompeii as model city
+### Pompeii as a model city

 - Author visited ruins of Pompeii and found building that was an ancient equivalent of a fast-food restaurant
-- The restaurant was in a two -room building where the back room was a living space and the front room had a serving counter facing the street.
+- The restaurant was in a two-room building where the back room was a living space and the front room had a serving counter facing the street.
 - The restaurant had many characteristics that made it adaptive to different conditions.
 Living quarters mean that parents can attend to children while working
 - One parent can work. elsewhere while the other mind, the shop,
-- Restaurant is on the edge of town, so the restaurant owners (and all shopkeepers) have incentive

-to help the town as a whole grow because an expanded city increase value of their business
+- Restaurant is on the edge of town, so the restaurant owners (and all shopkeepers) have incentive to help the town as a whole grow because an expanded city increase value of their business
 - Shared walls with neighboring businesses meant lover heating costs.
 - Clea neighbors mean, better security,
 - The building is simple, which rant that it could be converted to something else if the restaurant folded or expanded if the restaurant flourished.